-1 A contingent deferred sales charge ("CDSC") of 1.00% is imposed on Class C Shares redeemed within 12 months of purchase.
+- 1 A contingent deferred sales charge ("CDSC") of 1.00% is imposed on Class C Shares redeemed within 12 months of purchase. - 2 The "Other Expenses" have been restated to reflect expenses expected to be incurred during the current fiscal year.